Saoa35/Saoa35/README.md

   👨‍💻  About me :
                  I'm a beginner front-end developer, looking for a job in a growing company with a creative and friendly team.
-I want to learn new technologies and web                  development techniques and consolidate my acquired skills.
 I am ready to consider any offers in my specialty, will be glad to contact you :)

  ---